miyakogi/wdom/docs/index.rst

 WDOM
 ====

-WDOM is a library to control DOM on browser, as if it is a GUI element.
+WDOM is a python GUI library for browser-based desktop applications.
+WDOM controls HTML elements (DOM) on browser from python as if it is a GUI element.
+APIs are same as browser DOM, but of course, logics can be written in python.

 This library includes web-server (tornado/aiohttp), but is not intended to be used as a web framework, please use for **Desktop** GUI Applications!

 Features
 --------

 * Pure python implementation
-* Theming with CSS frameworks
 * `DOM specification`_ based API

   * Not need to learn new special classes/methods
   * Implemented DOM features are listed in `Wiki page <https://github.com/miyakogi/wdom/wiki/Features>`_

+* Theming with CSS frameworks
+* Any JavaScript codes are executable on browser
 * Testable with browsers and `Selenium`_ WebDriver
 * Licensed under MIT licence

 Requirements
 ------------

-Python 3.5.1+ and any modern-browsers are required.
+Python 3.4.4+ and any modern-browsers are required.
 Also supports Electron and PyQt's webkit browsers.
 IE is not supported, but most of features will work with IE11 (but not recomended).